Canop/broot/website/docs/index.md

 broot tries to select the most relevant file.
 You can still go from one match to another one using <kbd>tab</kbd> or arrow keys.

 You may also search with a regular expression.
-To do this, add a `/` before or after the pattern.
+To do this, add a `/` before the pattern.

 Once the file you want is selected you can